 - if the requested number of bytes of empty space is available in the buffer the terminal shall inform the UICC that the command has been successfully executed, using TERMINAL RESPONSE and return the number of bytes of empty space available in the Tx buffer (or FF if more then 255 bytes are available); - in the case of packet/datagram transmission, the structure of the SDU sent by the UICC to the terminal shall be fully respected while sending to the terminal external interface.
 The size of the SDU is therefore limited by the size of the packet PDU sent over the terminal external interface.
 In order to send one complete SDU, the CAT application may fill the Tx buffer with several SEND DATA commands, if necessary.
 Then the terminal shall send the complete SDU in one packet PDU; - optionally, the UICC may include in the command an alpha identifier.
-The use of this alpha identifier by the terminal is described below: - if the alpha identifier is provided by the UICC, the terminal shall use it to inform the user.
+The use of this alpha identifier by the terminal is described below and applies for the case where the command is not the last or only command containing launch parameters: - if the alpha identifier is provided by the UICC, the terminal shall use it to inform the user.
 The terminal may also use it to inform the user during data transfer.
-If an icon is provided by the UICC, the icon indicated in the command may be used by the terminal to inform the user, in addition to, or instead of the alpha identifier, as indicated with the icon qualifier (see clause 6.5.4); - if the alpha identifier is provided by the UICC and is a null data object (i.e. length = '0' and no value part), this is an indication that the terminal should not inform the user during data transfer; - if the alpha identifier is not provided by the UICC, the terminal may inform the user during data transfer.
+If an icon is provided by the UICC, the icon indicated in the command may be used by the terminal to inform the user, in addition to, or instead of the alpha identifier, as indicated with the icon qualifier (see clause 6.5.4); - if the alpha identifier is provided by the UICC and is a null data object (i.e. length = '0' and no value part), this is an indication that the terminal should not inform the user during data transfer; - if the alpha identifier is not provided by the UICC, the terminal may inform the user during data transfer. - if an alpha identifier is included in the command and the command is the last or only command containing launch parameters, use of this alpha identifier by the terminal shall be as specified for the OPEN CHANNEL command related to Terminal Server Mode for the case of an application to be launched without additional launch parameters.